brooklabteam/SC2-genome-curation/README.md

 * meta_df.csv
 * make-manual-cns.R

-*The "meta_df.csv" folder should include the appropriately structured metadata with both CZB-ID and IPM-ID for each sample processed.*
+*The "meta_df.csv" folder should include the appropriately structured metadata.
+The following columns are REQUIRED for the script to run: ID_IDSeq, ID_Viro, sample_collection_date, and Ct_Orf1.
+A blank meta_df.csv is included here for reference.*

 ---

-3. Run the processing script with the line:
+3. In terminal, cd into the parent folder, and run the processing script with the line:

 ```
     sh -e loop-COVID-seq.txt